-But at three miles below the surface, where the rocks are so hot they burn bare skin, something has been waiting for centuries.
+But far beneath the surface, where the rocks are so hot they burn bare skin, something has been waiting for centuries.
 Waiting … and guarding.
-Kirkland and EarthCore are about to find out firsthand why this treasure has never been unearthed.
+Kirkland is about to find out firsthand why this treasure has never been unearthed.

 “From where I stand, Sigler is at the top of the tree.”